Legislative Assistant: Krysta Niedernhofer 651-296-7173

 Phyllis Kahn is a member of the Minnesota Legislature serving her 21st term.
 She has a B.A. in physics from Cornell, a Ph.D. in biophysics from Yale and a M.P.A. from the J.F.K.
 School of Government at Harvard.

-Rep. Kahn currently serves as Chair of the Legacy Committee.
-In addition, she is a member of the Ways and Means, Government Operations, State Government Finance and Veterans Affairs, and Environment, Natural Resources and Agriculture Finance Committees.
+Rep. Kahn currently serves as the DFL-Lead on the Legacy Committee.
+In addition, she is a member of the Ways and Means and State Government Finance Committees.
 She is also a member of the Legislative Commission on Pensions and Retirement.

 Her legislative interests include issues dealing with pension and investment policy, science and technology (most recently DNA testing and the role of biotechnology in agriculture) information policy, natural resources and women's rights.